CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex01_Explore_Copilot_Security.md

      ![](../Media/lab2-40.png)

+      > **Note:** If the **Incidents** option does not appear in the left navigation menu, wait for 5 minutes and refresh the browser.
+It may take a short time for the menu to fully load.

 1. Select the first incident in the list, **Incident Id: 30342** named Human-operated ransomware attack was launched from a compromised asset (attack disruption).

    ![](../Media/lab2-41.png)